The Kroger (NYSE:KR) Issues FY 2021 Earnings Guidance

-The Kroger (NYSE:KR) last announced its quarterly earnings results on Wednesday, June 16th.
-The company reported $1.19 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.99 by $0.20.
-The Kroger had a net margin of 1.95% and a return on equity of 28.31%.
-The company had revenue of $41.30 billion for the quarter, compared to the consensus estimate of $39.87 billion.
-During the same quarter in the prior year, the firm earned $1.22 earnings per share.
-The company’s revenue for the quarter was down .6% compared to the same quarter last year.
-On average, sell-side analysts forecast that The Kroger will post 2.83 earnings per share for the current fiscal year.
+The Kroger announced that its board has initiated a share repurchase plan on Thursday, June 17th that authorizes the company to repurchase $1.00 billion in outstanding shares.
+This repurchase authorization authorizes the company to repurchase up to 3.3% of its stock through open market purchases.
+Stock repurchase plans are typically a sign that the company’s board believes its stock is undervalued.

-In other news, VP Carin L. Fike sold 6,000 shares of the stock in a transaction on Thursday, April 8th.
+In related news, SVP Mark C. Tuffin sold 21,000 shares of the stock in a transaction that occurred on Friday, March 26th.
+The stock was sold at an average price of $36.88, for a total value of $774,480.00.
+Following the completion of the transaction, the senior vice president now directly owns 243,243 shares of the company’s stock, valued at approximately $8,970,801.84.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Carin L. Fike sold 6,000 shares of The Kroger stock in a transaction on Thursday, April 8th.
 The shares were sold at an average price of $37.09, for a total value of $222,540.00.
-Following the completion of the sale, the vice president now owns 41,244 shares of the company’s stock, valued at $1,529,739.96.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, SVP Mark C. Tuffin sold 21,000 shares of the stock in a transaction on Monday, March 22nd.
-The stock was sold at an average price of $36.00, for a total transaction of $756,000.00.
-Following the completion of the sale, the senior vice president now directly owns 243,243 shares of the company’s stock, valued at approximately $8,756,748.
+Following the sale, the vice president now directly owns 41,244 shares in the company, valued at approximately $1,529,739.96.
 The disclosure for this sale can be found here.
-Insiders have sold 66,000 shares of company stock valued at $2,430,220 in the last ninety days.
-1.35% of the stock is currently owned by company insiders.
+In the last three months, insiders have sold 45,000 shares of company stock valued at $1,674,220.
+Corporate insiders own 1.35% of the company’s stock.

 The Kroger Company Profile